forcedotcom/SFDX-Data-Move-Utility-Desktop-App/README.md

 - **The SFDMU Plugin repository can be accessed [here](https://github.com/forcedotcom/SFDX-Data-Move-Utility)**
 - **For the detailed documentation, visit the [SFDMU Help Center](https://help.sfdmu.com)**
+- We are currently in the process of developing a new generation of this GUI App.
+As a result, this version is no longer supported.\nWe highly appreciate any pull requests that address bug fixes or introduce new features.\nYour contributions are invaluable in improving the application.
+Thank you for your support!

 ---